Poikilos/mgep/README.md

 * place the mgep folder in the directory of your project
 * `from mgep import *`
 * for more information, see example*.py
+  * if you don't want the player to be able to use the F3 key, or any other engine hotkey: handle the key before `else` in keydown case.
+To eliminate use of all engine hotkeys, simply don't call `other_keydown`.

 ## Helpful Assumptions
 * loading a tileset makes a top view game